 There are different types of meditation, and each one has its benefits, and sometimes they have some downfalls.
 It’s key that you pick a technique or two that will work best for you and will give you the benefits you desire.
 Once you know what you’re going to do, you need to find time to do it.

 Try to make meditation a priority in your life, and that you schedule into each day just like brushing your teeth.
-Also, like brushing your teeth, know that what you are doing has significant long-term benefits, but it might not make a noticeable difference in a day or two.
+The specially formulated superfood found in LiveWell’s Beyond Greens can be the energy you need to kick start your new routine.
+Just know that what you are doing has significant long-term benefits.

 READ NEXT >>> 5 Ingredients to Help Fight Anxiety & Boost Mood